microsoft/semantic-kernel/docs/decisions/0024-planner-telemetry-enhancement.md

       | Function | WriteAndTellJoke | | GPT-3.5-Turbo | 0.3m
       | Planner | CreateHandlebarsPlan | | GPT-3.5-Turbo | 1m
   - Aggregated execution time for functions
-    - Description: A function can consist of multiple prompts.
+    - Description: A function can consist of zero or more prompts.
 The execution time of a function is the duration from start to end of a function's `invoke` call.
     - Dimensions: ComponentType, ComponentName, Service ID, Model ID
     - Example:
       | ComponentType | ComponentName | Value |